bufbuild-ru/docs/docs/reference/protovalidate/rules/string_rules/index.md

 ## ipv6

-`ipv6` specifies that the field value must be a valid IPv6 address, without surrounding square brackets.
+`ipv6` specifies that the field value must be a valid IPv6 address—for example "::1", or "d7a:115c:a1e0:ab12:4843:cd96:626b:430b".
 If the field value is not a valid IPv6 address, an error message will be generated.

 ::: info string.ipv6 example